 Barney Cheng – find out more on his website.
 Barney trained at Royal College of Art (London), Parsons School for Fashion (Paris), and University of Waterloo (Canada) before establishing his atelier Yenrabi.
 His work tends to use gorgeously embroidered fabrics, for special events such as cocktail dresses and weddings and evening gowns.

-Lulu Cheung has a very distinctive website – from the moment you click on its address as lulucheung.com.hk it opens as http://www.lettherebelight.com, and you hear birdsong.
+Lulu Cheung has a very distinctive website – lulucheung.com.hk which initially just displays her name – but when you click on that, it opens as http://www.let-therebelight.com, and you hear birdsong.
 As you click on the Lookbook to see the clothes, beautiful classical music begins to play.

 There are pictures of flower arrangements on the website, and her opening statement is that her work is inspired by nature.